Country report Singapore

 (+) Strong infrastructure, institutions and high quality of government officials

 Policymaking is effective and adequately responds to risks and shocks.
-Furthermore, the business environment is highly friendly and competitive: first place in the Ease of Doing Business ranking (since 2007) and second in the Global Competitiveness Report (since 2011-2012).
+Furthermore, the business environment is highly friendly and competitive: Singapore is first ranked in the Ease of Doing Business ranking (since 2007) and second in the Global Competitiveness Report (since 2011-2012).

 (+) Very healthy public fiscal stance

-Government debt is only issued to provide a benchmark rate and absorb monies from the obligatory central pension fund, rather than to finance expenditure.
-Issuance proceeds are invested and only 50% of net returns can be used for expenditure.
-Public net financial assets are very large.
+Public debt is issued to provide a benchmark rate and absorb monies from the obligatory central pension fund, not to finance expenditure.
+Issuance proceeds are invested.
+Only half of the returns on net assets can be used for expenditure.
+Public net financial assets are very large (82% of GDP).

 (+) Strong international creditor position

-The net international investment position (228% of GDP, 2012) and international reserves (95% of GDP: 6-7 months of imports, 2013) are very large.
-As such, the risk of a balance of payment crisis is negligible and the scope for monetary policymaking, which targets the exchange rate, large.
+The net international investment position (189% of GDP, 2013) and international reserves (90% of GDP) are very large.
+As such, the risk of a balance of payment crisis is negligible and the scope for monetary policymaking, which targets the exchange rate, sizeable.Public external debt is zero.

 (-) Very open city state that is ageing

-Singapore’s GDP growth largely depends on global demand.
-Its specialisation in cyclically sensitive industries aggravates the county’s susceptibility to a slowdown in world growth.
-Moreover, the state’s small size and rapidly ageing population put a limit on the potential growth rate.
+Singapore’s economy is highly open and specialised in cyclically sensitive industries.
+Accordingly, it is susceptible to a slowdown in the world economy.
+The state’s small size and rapidly ageing population put a limit on the potential growth rate.
+The impact of ageing on public finances has already been covered though.

 Examples of measures during 2013 are loan-to-value limits and a cap on the Total Debt Servicing Ratio.
 Financial institutions are now required to take into account borrowers’ other outstanding debt obligations when providing property loans.
 The Monetary Authority also introduced a rule that requires the mortgage borrower to be the holder of the legal title to the property, which might smooth foreign investments in the Singaporean housing market, in order to prevent rising property prices due to speculation.